Meade LX200

+The Meade LX200 is a family of Schmidt–Cassegrain commercial telescopes produced by Meade Instruments launched in 1992.

 The advantage of the LX200 was price for its performance, which was accomplished by using electronics and software to equal the pointing performance of more expensive systems.
 Software and optical encoders corrected for errors, and the telescope also came with auto-guiding CCD and planetarium software.